demispatti/cb-parallax/readme.txt

 Your theme must support the core WordPress implementation of the [Custom Backgrounds](http://codex.wordpress.org/Custom_Backgrounds) theme feature.

 In order to use the parallax feature, I decided to set the minimum required image dimensions to 1920px * 1200px, so that covers a fullHD screen with a slight vertical parallax movement ( Image height - viewport height, so 1200px - 1080px gives 120px offset to move the image.
-I hope you get the point here.)
+I hope you get the point here.).

 Your theme's layout must be "boxed" somehow or an opacity should be added to the page content container for the background image to be seen.
+This is up to you.

 PHP version 5.3 or above.